 The key issue here is to first of all understand the difference between scientific truth and ethical truth.

-A clear warning here: this can easy change when leadership fails to support this, as we see in America.
+A clear warning here: this can easy change when leadership fails to support scientific truth, as we see in America.

 In the bigger picture of life material (scientific) truth is not necessarily the truth that people are fundamentally seeking.